AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/navigation.md

 1. The Cloud Manager button will take you back to the My Programs console of Cloud Manager no matter where you are in Cloud Manager.
 1. Tap or click the Feedback button to provide feedback to Adobe about Cloud Manager.
-1. The organization selector displays the organization you are currently signed into.
+1. The organization selector displays the organization you are currently signed into (in this example, Foundation Internal).
 Tap or click to switch to another organization if your Adobe ID is associated with multiple.
 1. Tapping or clicking the solutions switcher lets you quickly jump to other Experience Cloud solutions.
 1. The help icon provides quick access to learning and support resources.
 1. The notifications icon is badged with the number of currently assigned incomplete [notifications.](/help/implementing/cloud-manager/notifications.md)